johnbywater/quantdsl/README.md

 American(Date('2015-04-01'), Date('2016-05-01'), 9, Market('NBP'))
 ```

 If a *Quant DSL* expression involves *Market* objects, market calibration parameters will be required when the expression is evaluated.
-Although market dynamics are out of the scope of *Quant DSL*, a simple one-factor "spot/vol" (Black Scholes) price process - which can simulate correlated Brownian motions - is used by default. *Quant DSL* can use other price processes, such as the two and three factor models proposed by Smith and Schwartz, however no other price processes have so far been developed for this package.
+Although market dynamics are out of the scope of *Quant DSL*, a simple one-factor "spot/vol" (Black Scholes) price process is used by default. *Quant DSL* can be told to use other price processes, however no other price processes have so far been developed for this package.

 The example American option above refers to a market called 'NBP'.
 The one-factor "spot/vol" calibration parameters for a market called 'NBP' might look like this: